When to Apply

 State Grants (TAP)

-The New York State TAP program is for full time students (12+ credits per semester).
+The New York State TAP program is for students enrolled at least half time (6+ credits per semester).

 - You will be able to check your TAP status on the HESC website.

-- Your TAP funds will be disbursed to your college tuition account upon receipt.
+- Your TAP funds will be disbursed to your college tuition account upon certification.